jyjeong027/App_User_Cohort_Analysis/README.md

 # Project Overview
-This project analyzes customer behavior by examining app engagement and purchase conversion using cohort analysis through SQL.
+This project analyzes simulated customer behavior by examining app engagement and purchase conversion using cohort analysis in SQL.

 # Background
 Company A is a grocery and non-grocery retailer (home & lifestyle products) that delivers weekly personalized promotions through its loyalty app.